 The Office of Financial Aid helps students and their families achieve their goals in attaining their degrees from Nevada State College.
 We know that understanding the world of financial aid may be difficult at times.
 However, we are here to assist you in using financial aid to your advantage and to help you to pay for attending and graduating from college.
 With many federal, state and institutional financial aid programs available, donít let finances stop you from achieving a college education.
 Financial aid, even loans, is a great way to invest in you.
 With a college education, you can achieve anything.
 If you have any questions, simply call, email or drop by the office.

-The NSC Scholarship Application for 2014-15 is now closed.
+The 2015-16 NSC Scholarship Application is now available at:

 For additional scholarship opportunities, please visit our External Scholarships page.